 Hunter, Greene County

 High atop the Great Northern Catskills sits one of New York state’s premier 4-season resorts.
-Styled as the “snowmaking capital of the world”, Hunter Mountain welcomes skiers, snowboarders, and tubers to its slopes every year.
+Styled as the “snowmaking capital of the world,” Hunter Mountain welcomes skiers, snowboarders, and tubers to its slopes yearly.
 While you’re sure to score on the slopes thanks to Hunter’s snow guarantee, the resort offers more than just winter sports.
 Take the popular zipline tour.
-At five miles long and heights near 600 feet, it’s the longest and highest zipline in North America.
+At five miles long and heights of nearly 600 feet, it’s the longest and highest zipline in North America.
 Hunter also offers visitors hiking trails, fly fishing excursions, 4×4 off-road adventures, and an 18-hole Championship-size golf course.
 Want to enjoy Catskills outdoor activities?
 This is another excellent option!

 North Mountain and North-South Point Campground